commanderxa/alphalabs/README.md

-# ExtraPhi
+# Alpha Labs

-Physics Simulations as an Additonal Aprroach to Study Physics
+Physics Simulations as an additonal approach to Study Physics.
+They are intended to be covered as an extra assignments before laboratory works.

 # Run

 ## Google Colab

+[Google Colab](https://colab.research.google.com/) is a free and open platform for Python Jupyter Notebook like programming, hence all simulations can be run there.

 ### **Kinematics**